perfsonar/docs/pscheduler_ref_tests_tools.rst

                         Set's the sending side's CPU affinity --server-cpu-affinity=SERVER_CPU_AFFINITY
+                        Set's the receiving's side's CPU affinity --single-ended        Run a test directly to a host without pscheduler.
+  --single-ended-port=SINGLE_ENDED_PORT
+                        Run a test directly to a given port.
-                        Set's the receiving's side's CPU affinity --reverse             Reverses the direction of the test.
+  --reverse             Reverses the direction of the test.
+  --reverse-connections
+                        Make connections from destination to source where possible.
+  --loopback            Run both client and server side in a loopback test.

 The currently supported throughput tools are *iperf2*, *iperf3*, and *nuttcp*. *iperf3* is the default.
 Note that not every tool supports every option.
 The following table summarizes tool specific option.